Looking for fun outdoor activities you can enjoy safely during the COVID-19 pandemic? Here are several options to try.

 Camps can pose less risk if campers are from the same area, don't share objects, wear masks, get vaccinated when possible, wash hands regularly, and spend time outdoors with at least 6 feet (2 meters) between them.
 Campers should also stay home if they are sick, have COVID-19 symptoms or have recently had contact with someone with COVID-19.

 As the COVID-19 pandemic continues, it's important to take care of yourself and those around you.
-If you’re not fully vaccinated, practice precautions such as washing your hands often, not touching your face, avoiding close contact of less than 6 feet (2 meters) with others and wearing a mask when you’re in a crowded area or at a large gathering.
-Further mask guidance differs depending on whether you are fully vaccinated or unvaccinated.
+Practice precautions such as washing your hands often, not touching your face, avoiding close contact with people who are sick, and wearing a well-fitted mask when you're in indoor public places if you are in an area with a high number of people with COVID-19 in the hospital and new COVID-19 cases.
 These steps are especially important for those with a higher risk of serious illness from COVID-19.

 At the same time, well-being also includes doing things that make life worth living.
 With the right information, you can make thoughtful choices about ways to bring a sense of normalcy and joy to your life during the COVID-19 pandemic.